bevyengine/rfcs/rfcs/45-stageless.md

    // Label configuration must be stored at the schedule level,
    // rather than attached to specific label instances
-   labels: HashMap<Box<dyn SystemLabel>, SystemConfig>, }
+   labels: HashMap<Box<dyn SystemLabel>, SystemConfig>,
+   // Used to quickly look up system ids by the type ids of their underlying function
+   // when checking atomic ordering constraints
+   system_function_type_map: HashMap<TypeId, Vec<SystemId>>,
+}
 ```